polterguy/phosphorusfive/plugins/p5.lambda/README.md

       surname:Hansen
       address:Foo str.
 24
 _result
-add:x:/../*/_result
+add:x:/@_result
-  fetch:x:/0/0/*(!/address)
+  fetch:x:/0/0/*/name
-    eval:x:/../*/_exe
+    eval:x:/@_exe
 ```

-### [sort]ing your nodes
+### [sort]

-In p5.lambda there is an Active Event which allows you to sort your nodes, and supply your own "sort callback".
-You callback will be invoked
+In P5 there is an Active Event which allows you to sort your nodes, and supply your own "sort callback".
+Your callback will be invoked
 with an *[_lhs]* and an *[_rhs]* node, asking you to determine which node comes "before the other" of these two given arguments.
 Both
-the *[_lhs]* and the *[_rhs]* node passed into your lambda block, will be passed by reference, allowing you to traverse the tree, both up and
+the *[_lhs]* and the *[_rhs]* node passed into your lambda block, will be passed in by reference, allowing you to traverse the tree, both up and
 down from the nodes you wish to sort on.

 Imagine the following code, and let us sort them according to their names.